Iota-School/nonvisual_data_science/sonification_2/sections/temperature_models.md

 The answer is below this line:

-Model One is meant to be a better fit to the data--and in fact, it is meant to be a much better fit to the data than Model two!
+Model One is meant to be a better fit to the data--and in fact, it is meant to be a much better fit to the data than Model Two!
+You hear Model Two at a much lower pitch because of the re-scaling that we did; in reality, Model Two is predicting temperatures way, way lower than Delhi's actual temperatures, and since they have the same zero point, we can hear that represented!
+Model One does sound different from the real data too, but it is certainly much closer.
+Part of the reason for that difference is because the model is a perfect, smooth wave, whereas our real temperature data has a less perfect shape.

 [<<< Previous](missing_values.md) | [Next >>>](astronify_parameters.md)